Saskatchewan Health Plan: Summary of Benefits

 - Emergency Assistance for Prescription Drugs: one-time emergency assistance if a resident cannot afford necessary prescription drugs.

-- Seniors Drug Program: residents aged 65 years or older only pay up to $25 for necessary prescription drugs.
+- Seniors Drug Plan: residents aged 65 years or older only pay up to $25 for necessary prescription drugs.

-- Exception Drug Status: coverage for specific prescription drugs.
+- Exception Drug Status: coverage for specific prescription drugs, as recommended by the Drug Advisory Committee of Saskatchewan.

 - Guaranteed Income Supplement for Seniors: a monthly benefit for residents receiving Old Age Security who have a low income.

-- Palliative Care Program: prescription drug coverage for palliative care patients in the late stages of a terminal illness.
+- Palliative Care Drug Coverage: prescription drug coverage for palliative care patients in the late stages of a terminal illness.
+Does not provide drugs for terminal cancer patients (The Allan Blair Cancer Centre and the Saskatoon Cancer Centre Pharmacy provide free drug coverage to registered cancer patients).

-- Seniors Income Plan (SIP): financial assistance to seniors aged 65 and over who need financial assistance to meet their needs (helps with more than just prescription drugs).
+- Seniors Income Plan (SIP): financial assistance to seniors aged 65 and over to help them meet their basic needs (including, but not limited to, prescription drugs).

 - Supplementary Health Benefits: provides assistance for non-insured benefits to residents who are government wards, inmates of correctional institutions, or are enrolled in one of the income support programs.

-- There are user fees that depend on the type of transportation.
+There are ambulance fees that depend on the type of transportation, as follows:

 - Ground ambulance fees: